AlexandruIca/SoftRender/docs/README.md

     }
 }
 ```
-You can also use a prederined color(see more in the 'namespace' documentation):
+You can also use a predefined color(see more in the 'namespace' documentation):
 ```cpp
 #include "softrender.hpp"